 Rep. Brandt Iden is optimistic that his proposal to legalize Michigan online gambling will pass this year, but the clock is ticking.

 Just about everyone who petitioned to offer PA online gambling is now approved to do so, including online poker giant PokerStars.

 Four states have active legislation that could allow them to offer legal and regulated US online poker and casino games.

 Pennsylvania online gaming

 Pennsylvania is on the precipice of launching its legal online poker and casino market, after the state’s gaming expansion bill became law in October 2017.
-The legal online gambling industry in Pennsylvania is expected to be up and running in the second half of 2018.
+The legal online gambling industry in Pennsylvania is expected to be up and running soon.

 Here are some handy facts about legal online gambling in PA:

 - Online poker, slot machines and table games were all legalized.

 - Daily fantasy sports and sports betting were both authorized as well, though sports betting will only be offered in the event that the federal ban on sports betting is lifted.

 - The state’s 13 casinos got first crack at online gambling licenses.
 Licenses are divided up by the three types of games: slots, poker and table games.